 - Space is limited in the newsletter but less so on the website so the latter is a better place for lengthy pieces or pieces with graphics.

-- The easiest workflow, for both the newsletter and the website, is for the text to be in the body of the email without any formatting.
-This makes it easy to copy and paste into WordPress (our website software) or, indeed, a word processor.
+- The easiest workflow is for the text to be in the body of the email without any formatting.
+This makes it easy to copy and paste into WordPress (our website software).

 - Again, it would be easiest for us if you sent us the content as you want it published.
 The editors should be able to simply copy and paste the material with minimal editing or composition.

 - Attach any photos as JPEG files in the usual way.

 - If you send in a complete document we may, depending on length, paste all the text as a post on the front page or just a brief one-line announcement and a download link.
 All documents will be converted to PDF if we’re going down this route.
 Some, poster-type announcements can be converted to a picture and displayed on the front page (at less than full size).